CassandraMaldonado/data-versioning-project/README.md

 ## Project Description

 This project was developed to better understand how data versioning supports reproducible machine learning workflows.
 I compared DVC and Delta Lake using a dataset of CrossFit athletes and built a Random Forest regression model to predict the total lift weight.
 I added a DP step using the Laplace mechanism (e = 2.5) to see how privacy noise affects model performance.
-The goal was to gain practical experience with version control, data reproducibility, and privacy tradeoffs—all key concepts in responsible AI and data science.
+The goal was to gain experience with version control, data reproducibility and privacy tradeoffs.

 ## Methodology